acadine-intelligence/acadine-network-vault/README.md

 ___
 #### Foundational Principles

 It's a joy to start something fresh and now.
 One has the ability to branch off into many possibilities.
 This same freedom may also create an anxiety.
-Where to even begin, and what direction to go, especially if the stakes may be high?
-I decided upon some foundational guiding principles, that may help when thinking about a technical implementation:
+Where to even begin, and what direction to go?
+While I originally thought this is a "high stakes" project, I think it's better to start with small, low-stakes environments (experiments), and see if something interesting emerges from that.
+But I still decided upon some foundational guiding principles, that may help when thinking about setting up interesting experimental networks:

 - Archetype of the Fool
 - Virtue Ethics